pipelinedb/pipelinedb/README.md

     =# INSERT INTO test_stream (key, value) VALUES ('key', 42);
     INSERT 0 1

-The 1 in the "INSERT 0 1" response means that 1 event was emitted into a stream that is actually being read by a continuous query.
+The 1 in the `INSERT 0 1` response means that 1 event was emitted into a stream that is actually being read by a continuous query.

 The `generate-inserts` script is useful for generating and streaming larger amounts of test data.
 The following invocation of `generate-inserts` will build a SQL multi `INSERT` with 100,000 tuples having random strings assigned to the `key` field, and random `ints` assigned to the `value` field.
 All of these events will be emitted to `test_stream`, and subsequently read by the `test_view` continuous view.
 And since our script is just generating SQL, we can pipe its output directly into the `pipeline` client: